A Survey on Non-Autoregressive Generation for Neural Machine Translation and Beyond: Conclusion and Outlooks

 This paper reviews the development of non-autoregressive methods in neural machine translation and other related tasks.
 We first summarize the main challenge encountered in NAT research.
 Then, we structure existing solutions from different perspectives, including data manipulation, modeling, criterion, decoding, and benefiting from pre-trained models, along with a discussion on their effectiveness and inference speed.
 Besides, we present an overview of the applications of NAR methods in extensive tasks, e.g., summarization, semantic parsing, text to speech, and speech translation.
 We hope this survey can help researchers and engineers better understand the non-autoregressive techniques and choose suitable strategies for their application tasks.

 Although impressive progress has been made on non-autoregressive models, there still exist some open problems: \begin{itemize} \item KD is the most effective method utilized in NAR models, which depends on pre-training an AR model in advance.
-However, how to release this condition and improve the performance of NAR models on raw datasets are worthy of further consideration. \item Iterative-based models achieve comparable performance with AR models, with extra computation cost.
-Recent works~\cite{kasai2020deep,anonymousnotfast2022} also show that their speedup w.r.t AR models will diminish when decoding with large batch size.
-Therefore, more attention should be paid to improving the performance of fully NAR models. \item Although existing length prediction strategies can achieve appealing performance on many tasks with easy-to-learn alignment patterns, the fixed target length damages their flexibility in generation, which may prevent the further application of NAR methods on extensive tasks, e.g., various open-ended generation tasks with a wide dynamic range for the target length.
-As a result, dynamic length prediction mechanisms are expected when introducing NAR methods to more tasks. \item AR models are generally applied to various application scenarios, including bilingual and multilingual, high-resource and low-resource, etc. However, most applications of NAR models are limited to the bilingual scenario until now.
-Therefore, to expand the impact of NAR models, it is worthy of applying NAR to more application scenarios. \item In recent years, considerable efforts have been made to enhance auto-regressive models with powerful pre-training techniques and models, with impressive performance being achieved.
-However, only very few papers apply these powerful pre-trained models to help NAR models~\cite{guo2020incorporating,jiang2021improving}, and there is only a preliminary exploration of the pre-training techniques for NAR models~\cite{qi2021bang,li2022universal}.
+However, how to release this condition and improve the performance of NAR models on raw datasets are worthy of further consideration. \item Although iteration-based models have been proposed to help capture the target side contextual dependency in multiple decoding steps and achieved comparable performance with AR models, their speedup w.r.t AR models will diminish when decoding with large batch sizes~\cite{kasai2020deep,helcl2022non}.
+Therefore, more attention should be paid to mitigate the challenge mentioned above under the framework of fully NAT models. \item Reasonable training objectives are critical for capturing the target side dependencies for NAR models.
+Recently, Huang~\etal~\cite{huang2022learning} point out that simply training NAT models by maximizing the likelihood can lead to an approximation of marginal distributions but drops all dependencies between tokens, and they revisit the previous success~(including some advanced criterion introduced in Section~\ref{sec:criterion}) in a unified framework.
+Thus, how to design suitable training objectives is worth further exploration. \item AR models are generally applied to various application scenarios, including bilingual and multilingual, high-resource and low-resource, etc. However, most applications of NAR models are limited to the bilingual scenario until now.
+Therefore, to expand the impact of NAR models, it is worthy of applying NAR to more application scenarios. \item In recent years, considerable efforts have been made to enhance autoregressive models with powerful pre-training techniques and models, with impressive performance being achieved.
+However, only very few papers apply these powerful pre-trained models to help NAR models~\cite{guo2020incorporating,jiang2021improving}, and there is only a preliminary exploration of the pre-training techniques for NAR models~\cite{qi2021bang,li2022universal,li2022elmer}.
 Thus, it is promising to explore pre-training methods for non-autoregressive generation and other related tasks. \end{itemize}